glener10/rotating-pairs-front/documentation/useCases.md

 - Implement the footer.
 - Implementing donate with paypal or pix.
 - Member limit to draw, example team of 10 people. to release it necessary to donate 10 reais...
+- Log of records of clicks on generate Combinations (how many entries, how many sprints, how many combinations, dth, localRequisition).

 ## Study about production, github action, pipelines and google ads